 An Advocate’s Guide to Your Tzedakah Project

-This Online Guide is for you, a bar or bat mitzvah student who is thinking about (or being pressured to do) a special mitzvah project that combines both advocacy and tzedakah in connection with your bar or bat mitzvah ceremony and celebration.
+This Online Guide is for you, a Bar or Bat Mitzvah student who is thinking about (or being pressured to do) a special project that combines both advocacy and tzedakah in connection with your Bar or Bat Mitzvah ceremony and celebration.
 Note: you can download a PDF of this entire guide here.

-This online guide explains why a tzedakah or mitzvah project will make your bar or bat mitzvah more memorable and meaningful and how Jewish World Watch can help you make it fun, interesting and enjoyable.
+This online Guide explains why doing a tzedakah or Mitzvah project will make your Bar or Bat Mitzvah more memorable and meaningful and how Jewish World Watch can help you make the project fun, interesting and enjoyable.

 WHY DO A MITZVAH PROJECT?

 With all the time, planning and resources that are focused on making the day memorable, it is easy to lose sight of one of the most important Mitzvot: tzedakah or tikkun olam (repairing the world).

 Rabbi Abraham Joshua Heschel taught us to “pray with our feet.”
 While that could be taken literally as a challenge to join the Walk to End Genocide, it also means that living Jewishly means doing something, not just using our words but also our actions.

 Creating and executing a Mitzvah project allows you to express your Jewish values in a way that is personal to you.
 It also makes this important life cycle event something even bigger to celebrate and will empower you to make a real difference in the lives of others.